- What’s the problem with public opinion and mass media?

 How would you do that, if the public is so deeply entrenched in fact-manipulated propaganda?
 You show two sides of the coin and let the public compare them.

 That’s what the project AI Versus conversational interface is aimed at.

-AI Versus is a high-concept conversational interface designed to show two different points of view regarding the socio-political situation in the Russian Federation.
+AI Versus, a high-concept conversational interface, was designed to show two different points of view in the political situation in the Russian Federation.

 The idea was to show the contrast of interpreting and presenting information between:

 - independent liberal media;

 As a result, it is supposed to show a vertical slice of two conflicting mindsets formed by two drastically different types of presenting facts side by side.

 But just showing the contrast was not enough.
 There was a need for making it engaging to target audience beyond the simple comparison of the facts.

 Our company was approached to make this concept a reality.